-Note that while the deterministic analysis assumes the variables to be continuous, 391 the simulations work with discrete numbers of mRNA, protein, and xanthosine.
-This 392 per se is no problem, because the deterministic analysis describes the mean values and 393 the simulation fluctuates around this mean.
-If, however, the mRNA number at the third 394 (high) fixed point is too low, the system will not be able to resolve the two points 395 anymore.
-It is too low when the distance between the first and the third fixed point becomes as low as the stochastic fluctuations in the system, which is around 3 mRNA 397 molecules.
-In Fig 8, the mRNA number at the low fixed point was fluctuating between 398 0 and 2 with a mean significantly smaller than 1, and at the high fixed point it was 399 varying between 2 and 6.
-400
+Note that while the deterministic analysis assumes the variables to be continuous, the simulations work with discrete numbers of mRNA, protein, and xanthosine.
+This per se is no problem, because the deterministic analysis describes the mean values and the simulation fluctuates around this mean.
+However, if the mRNA number of the third (high) fixed point is so low that stochastic fluctuations are larger than the difference in concentrations between the first and the second fixed point, the system may not be able to resolve the two points anymore.
+The tolerance to this is surprisingly large, though: In Fig 9, the distance between the first and the third fixed point is around 3 mRNA molecules.
+While this is around the size of the fluctuations in Fig 9, the latter become as large as 10 mRNA molecules when bursts are included in the simulation (see S1 Text) and yet, the system is able to resolve the fixed points very well.

-Time evolution and switching times.
-Fig 9 shows the time evolution of the protein concentration for one exemplary run of the simulation.
+Time evolution and adaptation times.
+Fig 10A shows the time evolution of the protein concentration for one typical run of the simulation.
 Again, the simulation was started with a mRNA, protein and intracellular xanthosine count of 0 and was run for a simulated time of $5 \cdot 10^5$ s.
-In this specific example, switching occurred after 10^5 s.
+In this specific example, the fixed point was reached after roughly $1.5 \cdot 10^5$ s (adaptation time).
+This time varies: Fig 10B shows the distribution of adaptation times from 1000 runs of the simulation.
+In both figures, the trajectory obtained from integrating the deterministic system is shown for comparison.
+It clearly agrees well with the simulation on average.

-Comparing this to the experimentally expected timescales [22] is difficult, because the switching time strongly depends on the extracellular xanthosine concentration.
+Comparing this to experimentally expected timescales is difficult, because the adaptation time strongly depends on the extracellular xanthosine concentration.
 Experiments were always stopped after a few hours, and in this time, the cell population might not reach its steady-state expression distribution.
 Hence, the distribution could be bimodal when the experiment is stopped but become unimodal after further waiting.
 That way, extracellular xanthosine concentrations that are too high for deterministic bistability could lead to experimental bimodality if the experiment is stopped too early.
-In this case, the observed switching time would be shorter, which makes the comparison to our simulations even harder.
-Thus, we cannot say if it is problematic that the 10^5 s is larger than what was found in the experiment.
+In this case, the observed timescales would be shorter, which makes the comparison to our simulations even harder.
+Thus, we cannot say if it is problematic that the 10 s is larger than what was found in the experiment.

-Nevertheless, we do warn the reader that the timescales in the simulations should be taken with reservation.
-Cell divisions are not considered here, and neither is the burstiness of transcription and translation.
-This means that stochasticity may be larger in the real system which should have an influence on the timescales and probably shorten the time until switching occurs.
+Nevertheless, we do warn the reader that the timescales in the simulations and even more so in the deterministic system should be taken with reservation.
+Fluctuations in the parameters are not considered here, and neither are cell divisions or the burstiness of transcription and